teampoltergeist/poltergeist/README.md

 To get setup, run `bundle install`.
 You can run the full test suite with `rspec spec/` or `rake`.

-I previously set up the repository on [Travis CI](http://travis-ci.org/) but unfortunately given they need a custom-built Qt+PhantomJS in order to pass, it can't be used for now.
-When static Linux PhantomJS builds are working this can be revisited.

 While PhantomJS is capable of compiling and running CoffeeScript code directly, I prefer to compile the code myself and distribute that (it